-Paul Kitzmiller, LPC
+Paul Kitzmiller, LPCC

 Therapist (he/him)